jnumainville/SciDBGeo/README.md

 # SciDBGeo Repo
-The repo contains code for loading and analyzing geospatial (raster) data in SciDB
+This python repo contains code for loading and analyzing geospatial (raster) data in SciDB.
+The repo includes scripts to assist in loading raster data into a SciDB cluster, a script for zonal stats, and functions used for spatial analysis.

-### Project Structure

 ### Project Files

-1. GDALtoSciDB_multiprocessing script is a python file that will load your datasets into SciDB Clsuter using multiple SciDB instances.
+1. GDALtoSciDB_multiprocessing script is a python file that will load your datasets into SciDB Cluster using multiple SciDB instances.
 This is compatible with single instances
 ```
 usage: GDALtoSciDB_multiprocessing.py [-h] -Instances
                                       [INSTANCES [INSTANCES ...]] -Host HOST